November 4, 2020 - Updated December 5, 2022

 It's thought from the grounds up to make your site fast, with no fuss.

-A new SASS Livereload functionality has been added.
-This means that when you edit and save a file in the child theme's /sass folder, if you're logged as administrator, the page will automatically reload and pick up the changes.
+This means that when you edit and save a CSS / SCSS file in the child theme's /sass folder, if you're logged as administrator, the page will automatically reload and pick up the changes.

 Picostrap is barebones and easy to extend - and it's a powerful tool that allows maximum freedom to the developers and designers.
 A starter child theme is available too.